 THE ROLE OF FORMAL LOGIC IN THEOLOGICAL INQUIRY

 There is a perennial philosophical debate on the relation between reason and religion.
 Many theologians have struggled to show that there is a place, and perhaps need, to rational thought in religion.
 Indeed, it can be reasonably defended that only by making use of critical rational thought could we have hope of developing theology into a mature and fruitful discipline.

 Logic is the discipline that studies sound arguments.
 In one sense, it is the canon of rationality.
 As such, it is essential for critical reflection on religion.
-Alike to what happened with physics in the sixteenth and seventeenth centuries, logic was mathematized at the beginning of the twentieth century.
+Alike to what happened with physics in the sixteenth and seventeenth centuries, logic was mathematized at the end of the nineteenth and beginning of the twentieth centuries.
 This gave it an impressive power to deal with its basic issues as well as a remarkable interdisciplinary cross-fertilization.
 It also turned it into a powerful theory of representation, able to foster our understanding of a wide range of concepts and principles, such as the ones present in the living religious traditions.

 Mosque at Hyderabad, Pakistan